 Tips if You Get Lost While Hiking or Backpacking

 Make yourself a shelter, be it against the sun or the rain, and build a fire to maintain your energy and as a signal to rescuers.

 Be sure to eat regularly – a carb-packed oatmeal breakfast, a high-calorie lunch, and plenty of snacks in between – and drink plenty of water.

 You’ll want to take a water filter or purification tablets to ensure that even when your own supply runs out, you can make a healthy resource of any spring you should find.

 Remember to wrap up your trash and take it with you, and leave your souvenirs behind.

-Be sure to study it closely and run through it ahead of your next big trip, take care out there, and have fun.
+Be sure to study it closely and run through it ahead of your next big trip, like Best UK Walking Cycling Holiday, take care out there, and have fun.